grow-graphics/gd/Readme.md

-This module aims to offer memory safety for race-free extensions, if you discover a way to unintentionally do something unsafe (like double free, use-after-free or a segfault), please open an issue.
+This module aims to offer memory safety for race-free extensions, if you discover a way to unintentionally do something unsafe (like double free, use-after-free or a segfault), using methods on types exported by the root `gd` package please open an issue.

 ## Performance